KevinTo-Stuff/roleplay-assistant/README.md

 - Send pull requests against the `main` branch (or target branch used by the project).
 Include tests and a brief description of the change.

+## Behavior note

+When the app is launched and no roleplays have been created by the user, the app provides a single "Example Campaign" roleplay to demonstrate the UI and features.
+This example is not persisted to the user's storage until they create or edit a roleplay; once the user creates their own roleplay it will appear in the list as normal.

 ## License

 - See the `LICENSE` file at the repository root for license terms.